Edgewood High School (Indiana)

-Edgewood High School is located in Ellettsville, Indiana.
-The school is the sole high school in the Richland-Bean Blossom Community School Corporation and opened in 1965, shortly after the school district consolidated Ellettsville and Stinesville schools.
+Edgewood High School is located in Ellettsville, Indiana, United States.
+It is the sole high school in the Richland-Bean Blossom Community School Corporation and opened in 1965, shortly after the school district consolidated Ellettsville and Stinesville schools.

 Demographics

 As of the 2014–15 school year, the school had an enrollment of 819 students and 46.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 17.8:1.
 There were 193 students (23.6% of enrollment) eligible for free lunch and 43 (5.3% of students) eligible for reduced-cost lunch.

 The demographic breakdown of the 748 students enrolled in 2012-2013 was: